L-LYR/tinykv/doc/project3-MultiRaftKV.md

 Simply speaking, you could organize the check routine in below way:

-1. Check whether there is a region with the same Id in local storage.
+1. Check whether there is a region with the same ID in local storage.
 If there is and at least one of the heartbeats’ `conf_ver` and `version` are less than its, this heartbeat region is stale

 2. If there isn’t, scan all regions that overlap with it.
 The heartbeats’ `conf_ver` and `version` should be greater or equal than all of them, or the region is stale.